croozeus/NetLogger/README.md

 ## Author

-croozeus, croozeus@yahoo.com
+Pankaj Nathani

 ## License

-NetLogger is available under the MIT license.
+NetLogger is available under the BSD license.
 See the LICENSE file for more info.